Humans are naturally social beings. And social awareness provides us with the necessary skills needed to “fit in.”

-But in more practical terms, social awareness is the ability to know and feel the people around you and the ability to interact with them in the most efficient and proper manner.
+The social awareness definition is simply about being able to know and feel the people around you, as well as interact with them in the most efficient and proper manner.
 In a nutshell, it’s the ability to “read the room.”

-Having higher levels of social awareness allows you to perceive and solve social and interpersonal problems in a much better way.
+So social awareness skills give you the one-up and help you perceive and solve social and interpersonal problems much better.
 This, in turn, results in having great relationships, reputation, and professional success.

 That’s why it is often equated with emotional intelligence.